-Peter E. Thornton, Environmental Science Division and Climate Change Science Institute, Oak Ridge National Laboratory. email@example.com, 865-241-3742
+Environmental Science Division and Climate Change Science Institute

-This work was supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Oak Ridge National Laboratory Terrestrial Ecosystem Science Scientific Focus Area and Earth System Modeling (Accelerated Climate Model for Energy project).
+This work was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, through the Oak Ridge National Laboratory Terrestrial Ecosystem Science Scientific Focus Area and Earth System Modeling (Accelerated Climate Model for Energy project).